spark-python-data-source

 cd your-datasource

-poetry add pyspark pytest pytest-spark
+uv add pyspark pytest pytest-spark

-poetry run pytest # Run tests
+uv run pytest # Run tests

-poetry run ruff check src/ # Lint
+uv run ruff check src/ # Lint

-poetry run ruff format src/ # Format
+uv run ruff format src/ # Format

-poetry build # Build wheel
+uv build # Build wheel

 Key Implementation Decisions

-Partitioning Strategy: Choose based on data source characteristics
+Partitioning Strategy — choose based on data source characteristics:

-- Time-based: For APIs with temporal data (see partitioning-patterns.md)
+- Time-based: for APIs with temporal data

-- Token-range: For distributed databases (see partitioning-patterns.md)
+- Token-range: for distributed databases

-- ID-range: For paginated APIs
+- ID-range: for paginated APIs

-Authentication: Support multiple methods in priority order
+Authentication — support multiple methods in priority order:

 - Databricks Unity Catalog credentials